stackrox/scanner/tools/local-nodescanner/README.md

 For ease of use, a Docker image is also available as target `local-nodescanner-image`.

 ## Running the Docker image
-The Docker image only requires the path to a target filesystem to be scanned.
 As the default for `fspath` is set to `/host`, one can run the image without changes when mounting the target fs to the right path:
+`docker run -it -v /path/to/rhcos/fs:/host local-nodescanner:$(make tag)` Additional flags for the local nodescanner binary can be provided as args to the Docker image.
+For example, to enable verbose output:
-`docker run -it -v /path/to/rhcos/fs:/host local-nodescanner:2.29.x-5-g7a3b50ef72-dirty`
+`docker run -it -v /path/to/rhcos/fs:/host local-nodescanner:$(make tag) --verbose`

 ## Requirements
 The scanning code requires an `rpmdb` binary to be available in the executing systems `PATH`.